Topological invariance of torsion sensitive intersection homology: Introduction

 \section{Introduction}

-In \cite{GBF32} we introduced categories of \emph{torsion sensitive perverse sheaves} (more briefly \emph{ts-perverse sheaves}) and studied their duality properties.
+In \cite{GBF32} we introduced categories of \emph{torsion-sensitive perverse sheaves} (more briefly \emph{ts-perverse sheaves}) and studied their duality properties.
 In the classical category of perverse sheaves on a stratified pseudomanifold \cite{BBD}, the intermediate extensions of the coefficient systems are the ``Deligne sheaves'' whose hypercohomology groups are the intersection homology groups of Goresky and MacPherson.
 The primary motivation in \cite{GBF32} was to create a generalization of these Deligne sheaves for which the various intersection homology duality theorems of Goresky-MacPherson \cite{GM1,GM2}, Goresky-Siegel \cite{GS83}, and Cappell-Shaneson \cite{CS91} all arise as special cases of a single more general duality theorem that incorporates certain torsion phenomena into the sheaf complexes but does not require the special local cohomological conditions on spaces that are needed for some of the original theorems.
 Indeed, the \emph{ts-Deligne} sheaves of \cite{GBF32}, which are the intermediate extensions of \emph{ts-coefficient systems}, fulfill that goal, and furthermore they can be characterized by a simple set of axioms generalizing the Deligne sheaf axioms of Goresky and MacPherson.

 After providing a generalization of Poincar\'e duality for singular spaces, the next most important property of intersection homology is its topological invariance: while the intersection homology groups are defined in terms of a stratification of the space, the resulting intersection homology groups are independent of the choice of stratification, at least assuming certain restrictions on the perversity parameters.
 In this paper we consider the topological invariance of the ts-Deligne sheaves up to quasi-isomorphism, including confirming a conjecture made in \cite{GBF32}.
 In addition to extending versions of past topological invariance results to the torsion sensitive category, our techniques specialize to improve the previous known results about ordinary intersection homology.
-To explain, we outline some of the history.